 Tyres.

-Grudge purchase No. 2 A big, black rubber thing with a hole in the middle.
-Take your vehicle in for a service at the dealership where you bought it from and you can be absolutely sure that, during the course of the day you will receive a call from the said dealership.
+Grudge purchase No. 2: A big, black rubber thing with a hole in the middle.
+Take your vehicle in for service at the dealership where you bought it, and you can be absolutely sure that, during the day, you will receive a call from that dealership.

 tyres.jpeg

-“Just checked the tyres and I hate to say it but they are all basically shot.
-Best you get a new set as one can never be too safe, wouldn’t you agree?
-Oh, and the spare tyre is not looking too flash either so we’ll put you down for five new ones shall we?”
+“Just checked the tyres mate, and I hate to say it, but they are all basically shot.
+Best you get a new set, as one can never be too safe, wouldn’t you agree?
+Oh, and the spare tyre is not looking too flash either, so we’ll put you down for five new ones, shall we?”

 There went about $1,200 that you weren’t expecting!!!

-So I was put to work on the Dunlop account and, unbeknown to the rather rotund marketing director who looked ominously like one of his own products, inadvertently gave me the idea for the headline during a long and laborious briefing.
+So I toiled the Dunlop account and, unbeknownst to the rather rotund marketing director who looked ominously like one of his own products, inadvertently gave me the idea for the headline during a long and laborious briefing.
 “We need our customers to stick with our brand because we make superior tyres which stick to the road when it’s wet.”
 Thanks, Mr Rotund, I think I’ll just write a three -word headline that says simply,

 clever dunlop.jpeg